 Conversely, the Chinese just tend to burst out laughing, a nice honest response.

 What’s more, whereas in England we fiendishly covert stammerers can usually get away with limiting our conversations to one or two people, in China one is rarely in a group of less than a dozen; so short of feigning dumbness or unconsciousness, it’s not really possible to avoid public talking.
 It’s rather good shock therapy: “We have ways of making you talk”—which was of course the motto of the S-S-Stammering Association (hence also the name SS).
 Progress is only possible once one begins to stammer openly.

-It’s good to hear Ed Balls talking (openly, and fluently) about his stammer:
+It’s good to hear Ed Balls talking (openly, and fluently) about his stammer (see also here):

-He joins the ranks of distinguished stammerers like Moses, Demosthenes, Wittgenstein, Marilyn Monroe, and Kylie Minogue—and for China, see here.
+He joins the ranks of distinguished stammerers like Moses, Demosthenes, Wittgenstein, Marilyn Monroe, Kylie Minogue, and Jo Biden—and for China, see here.
 There’s another fantasy dinner party, hosted by Michael Palin—a notable advocate for stammering, and the greatest ambassador anyone could ever have for anything.

 The excellent British Stammering Association used to run a cartoon series called Stammering Stan, which was somewhat controversial.
 But this will be evocative for stammerers:

 Li Manshan has a brilliant stammering joke, which he loves telling me—but it’s best if you hear him tell it himself…